Chongqing railway station: History

-In 1950, construction started, using about 1,100 engineers and 3,000 "counter-revolutionary criminals" and other prisoners to participate in the construction of the Chongqing Station by reform through labor.
+In 1950, construction started on the station, which was to serve as a terminus of the Chengdu–Chongqing railway, the first railway to be built after the founding of the People's Republic of China.
+About 1,100 engineers and 3,000 "counter-revolutionary criminals" and other prisoners participated in the construction of the Chongqing Station by reform through labor.

 Chongqing station was opened by Marshal Liu in 1952.

+Between September 1989 and July 1992, the station underwent major renovations.

 In 1992, the Chengdu Railway Bureau attempted to fill in the river or even build an elevated railway station to increase capacity at Chongqing station.
 However the existing highway and Caiyuanba interchange hub along the Yangtze River forced them to abandon the construction.
 This caused the expansion of Shapingba railway station.
 While in Yubei area away from the main city 17 km outside addition to the construction of the new first-class station in Chongqing North railway station to ease passenger pressure at Chongqing station.
+In addition, some train services were rerouted to Chongqing West railway station, leaving Chongqing station with much fewer travelers.

-Reconstruction and rehabilitation works commenced in 2012.
-Chongqing railway station will be the terminus for the high-speed Chengdu–Chongqing Intercity Railway with a riverside park established on the roof.
+On 20 June 2022 Chongqing railway station was closed for reconstruction.
+Once reopened it will be the terminus for the Chengdu-Chongqing railway and for the Chengdu–Chongqing Intercity Railway and Chongqing-Xiamen high-speed railway.
+A riverside park will established on the roof.